hk633839/Networks-OS-Simulation/README.md

 # Networks-OS-mini-projects

-This repository encompasses a collection of five distinct mini projects, each of which encompasses several additional smaller projects within itself.
+This repository encompasses a collection of five distinct projects, each of which encompasses several additional smaller projects within itself.

 # Base64 encoding #